Dangal (2016 film): Plot

-Before the Commonwealth Games, Pramod forces Geeta to compete in the 51 kg weight class rather than in her usual 55 kg.
-Irritated upon learning this, Mahavir goes to Patiala with his nephew Omkar and begins coaching the girls secretly.
-Learning about this, and furious with Mahavir's interference, Pramod wants the girls expelled; the sports authority issues a warning but allows them to continue.
-Mahavir is barred from entering the academy, and the girls are forbidden to go out.
-Determined to continue assisting his daughters, Mahavir obtains tapes of Geeta's previous unsuccessful bouts and coaches her by pointing out her errors over the phone.
+As the Commonwealth Games approach, Pramod assigns Geeta to compete in the 51 kg weight class instead of her customary 55 kg division.
+Angered by this decision, Mahavir travels to Patiala with his nephew Omkar and resumes coaching the sisters in secret.
+The sports authorities, learning of Mahavir's interference, issue a warning but allow the sisters to continue competing, while Mahavir is barred from the academy and the girls' movements are restricted.
+Undeterred, Mahavir continues to train Geeta remotely, reviewing tapes of her previous matches and providing guidance over the phone.